nymtech/docs/content/directory-and-dashboard/_index.md

 ### Other components

 Other components, not yet built, are currently being designed.
+The Nym Whitepaper (forthcoming) details the overall system design and how these parts will fit in.
+But here's a preview.

 #### Proof of Stake